ccdmb/EffectorFisher-core/README.md

 The EffectorFisher module is a Python library used for comparing pangenome-derived protein isoform profiles with host virulence/disease phenotyping,  to predict candidate effectors with strong phenotypic-association.
 EffectorFisher can be used to refine the output of [Predector](https://github.com/ccdmb/predector), which combines multiple methods to predict proteins with effector-like properties.

-EffectorFisher was developed at the [CCDM](https://www.ccdm.com.au/) by Mohitul Hossain within a RTP and [GRDC](https://grdc.com.au/grdc-investments/investments/investment?code=CUR2301-006RSX) co-funded Ph.D. project, under the supervision of Dr James Hane and co-supervision of Drs Huyen Phan and Kristina Gagalova.
+EffectorFisher was developed at the [CCDM](https://www.ccdm.com.au/) by Mohitul Hossain within a RTP/[GRDC](https://grdc.com.au/grdc-investments/investments/investment?code=CUR2301-006RSX) co-funded Ph.D. project, under the supervision of Dr James Hane and co-supervision of Drs Huyen Phan and Kristina Gagalova.
 Assistance with code development was provided by Dr Kristina Gagalova and Mr Pavel Misiun, with testing performed by Ms Naomi Gray.

 ## Installation
 EffectorFisher-core is a command-line tool, written as Python.